40 Things Healthy Cooks Always Have in Their Kitchen

 If homemade baked goods are your dietary kryptonite, we get it.
 Warm, gooey cookies are hard to say no to!
 The goods news is, simply swapping out sugar for unsweetened applesauce can save you hundreds of calories.
 While one cup of the white stuff has more than 770 calories, the same amount of unsweetened applesauce has about 100 calories.
 Depending on how big your cookies are that could easily save you between 20 and 80 calories a pop!
 While we don't endorse eating cookies in excess, if your sweets have been healthified (like these 15 Healthy Holiday Cookies You'll Be Super Proud Of, eating one or two extra likely won't do too much damage to your waistline.

-If you’re swapping out sugar for applesauce, a 1:1 ratio works fine; but for every cup of applesauce you use, reduce the amount of liquid in your recipe by 1/4 cup.
+Eat This!
+Tip: If you're swapping out sugar for applesauce, a 1:1 ratio works fine; but for every cup of applesauce you use, reduce the amount of liquid in your recipe by 1/4 cup.